-- To introduce the basic mathematical concepts related to electromagnetic vector fields - To impart knowledge on the concepts of electrostatics, electrical potential, energy density and their applications. - To impart knowledge on the concepts of magnetostatics, magnetic flux density, scalar and vector potential and its applications. - To impart knowledge on the concepts of Faraday's law, induced emf and Maxwell's equations - To impart knowledge on the concepts of Concepts of electromagnetic waves and Pointing vector.
+- To introduce the basic mathematical concepts related to electromagnetic vector fields - To impart knowledge on the concepts of • - ✓ Electrostatic fields, electrical potential, energy density and their applications. - ✓ Magneto static fields, magnetic flux density, vector potential and its applications. - ✓ Different methods of emf generation and Maxwell's equations - Electromagnetic waves and characterizing parameters